KanaHayama/ThumbBrailleIME/README.md

 It is developed on top of Android platform.
 People who know Braille can get started quickly with nearly no additional memory burden.
 No additional hardward needed.

 *NOTE:* This is a hackathon project, it has basic functions but NOT recommended to use directly in the actual scene.
+The Braille system has been simplified.

 # Tutorial